za3k/za3k.com/archive/invincible.md

 | 7       | 5      | 2        |
 | 8       | 5      | 3        |

-During the game, Villains prepare a lair in advance and describe obstacles.
-The Heroes describe how they overcome the obstacles (or fail to).
+Before the game, each Villain prepares a lair full of obstacles, During the game, Villains describe their obstacles, and Heroes describe how they overcome the obstacles (or fail to).

 The Villain's goal is to send wave after wave of increasingly stronger enemies at the Heroes, letting them slowly grow in strength until they can defeat the Villain.

 If your group is competitive, try to be the first Hero to kill a Villain, and the first Villain to be killed.
 Whether you like to cooperate, compete, or just have fun making up silly stories--avoid killing a Hero, or everyone loses.

+You will need 30 index cards or similar materials.
+Notebook paper will also work.
+You also need one d6 (normal six-sided die) for each player.

-## Heroes
+## Making Heroes
 Roll randomly to make your Hero.
 "I am a ..." (roll once per column)

 | d6   | Class            | Origin                          | Motive                | Hero Goal